Diocese of Angers: French Revolution

 Formed from the National Assembly on 9 July 1789 during the first stages of the French Revolution, the National Constituent Assembly ordered the replacement of political subdivisions of the ancien régime with subdivisions called "departments", to be characterized by a single administrative city in the center of a compact area.
 The decree was passed on 22 December 1789, the boundaries fixed on 26 February 1790, with the institution to be effective on 4 March 1790.
 The territory of Angers was assigned to the Departement de Maine-et-Loire, in the Metropole du Nord-Ouest.
 The National Constituent Assembly then, on 6 February 1790, instructed its ecclesiastical committee to prepare a plan for the reorganization of the clergy.
 At the end of May, its work was presented as a draft Civil Constitution of the Clergy, which, after vigorous debate, was approved on 12 July 1790.
 There was to be one diocese in each department, requiring the suppression of approximately fifty dioceses, and the massive redrawing of numerous diocesan boundaries.

 In 1791, Bishop Couët du Viviers de Lorry refused to take the oath to the Civil Constitution, and fled to Rouen.
 He withdrew from all activity and lived in a small house in the countryside near Evreux.
 On 6 Febnruary 1791, the departmental electors met in the cathedral of S. Maurice and elected Hugues Pelletier, Prior-curé of Beaufort as their constitutional bishop.

 On 29 November 1801, implementing the terms of the concordat of 1801 between the French Consulate, headed by First Consul Napoleon Bonaparte, and Pope Pius VII, the bishopric of Angers and all the other dioceses were suppressed.
-This removed all the contaminations and novelties introduced by the Constitutiona Church.
+This removed all the contaminations and novelties introduced by the Constitutional Church.
 The pope then recreated the French ecclesiastical order, with the bull "Qui Christi Domini," respecting in most ways the changes introduced during the Revolution, including the reduction in the number of archdioceses and dioceses.
 Angers was restored as a suffragan diocese of the archdiocese of Tours.